Biden plan for cleaner power system faces daunting obstacles

 The nation obtained about 21% of its electricity from renewable sources in 2020, a share is expected to grow to 42% by 2050, according to an estimate made by the U.S. Energy Information Administration in February, before Biden’s accelerated goal was announced.

-But it can take years to get high-voltage transmission lives approved, let alone built.
+But it can take years to get high-voltage transmission lines approved, let alone built.
 Many plans will face resistance from landowners or communities in the path.

 Those battles have killed ambitious projects before, including the Clean Line — a quest to build a 700-mile transmission line to deliver wind energy from Oklahoma to Tennessee.
 The project had obtained federal approval.
 But given opposition from landowners and politicians in Arkansas and Tennessee, it couldn’t win all the rights of way.
 After a decade of planning, investing and efforts for approvals, the firm that was developing the transmission line accepted defeat and shut down.

-Even projects that ultimately succeed tend to consume far longer than expected.
+Even projects that ultimately succeed tend to take far longer than expected.
 A 730-mile transmission line to carry wind energy from turbines in Wyoming to the electricity-hungry Southwest, begun in 2005, took 15 years to gain all the required federal and local permitting.
 Final approval ultimately paved the way for the construction of the TransWest Express Transmission Project to begin.

 “It’s mostly local, not federal, authority,” Verleger said.
 “Is this administration going to issue rules that override the states?
 Will the Supreme Court approve them?
 How many years will that take?”